On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 F1 Cavoodles are first-generation dogs bred from a purebred Cavalier King Charles Spaniel and a Poodle and often display an even mix of both breeds.

 F1B Cavoodles are dogs bred from an F1 Cavoodle and a purebred parent.
-If the second parent is a Poodle, the litter is likely to have more dominant Poodle characteristics including a more hypoallergenic coat that sheds less than an F1 Cavoodle.
-If the parent is a Spaniel, the litter is likely to have straighter coats that shed slightly more.
+If the second parent is a Poodle, the litter may have more dominant Poodle characteristics including a more hypoallergenic coat that sheds less than an F1 Cavoodle.
+If the parent is a Spaniel, the litter may have straighter coats that shed slightly more.

 F2 Cavoodles are dogs bred from two F1 Cavoodle parents.
-The ratio of genetics is the same as the F1 Cavoodle and are likely to have low-shedding fur and range in appearance.
+The ratio of genetics is the same as the F1 Cavoodle and may have low-shedding fur and range in appearance.

 F2B Cavoodles are bred from an F2 parent and a Poodle or Spaniel parent to increase the characteristics of the chosen second parent.

-F3 Cavoodles are also known as multigenerational dogs that have been bred from any generation of Cavoodle from F2 and F2B and beyond.
+F3 Cavoodles, known as multigenerational dogs, have been bred from any generation of Cavoodle from F2 and F2B and beyond.

-A Cavoodle is fully grown between the ages of 8-12 months old.
-Their mature size and weight depend on their parents and if they have been bred from a Toy or Miniature Poodle.
+A Cavoodle is fully grown between 8-12 months old, and usually grows to about 23 to 35cm in height and weighs between 5.5 to 11kg.
+Their adult size and weight depend on their parents and if they have been bred from a Toy or Miniature Poodle.

 ‘Toy’ Cavoodle: